scott198989/Project-Repo-Links/README.md

 ![Ruby](https://img.shields.io/badge/Ruby-CC342D?style=for-the-badge&logo=ruby&logoColor=white)

-Hello there! 👋
+Hello there!

 Thank you for dropping by my GitHub!
-This README serves as your personal tour guide 🗺️ to my coding journey.
-Come on, let's explore! 🚀
+This README serves as your personal tour guide to my coding journey.
+Feel free to look around and check out my code, and if you have any questions, please follow below to reach out to me.
+I look forward to reaching back to you, and thank you for visiting!

 ---